DoDAO-io/dodao-aave-guides/generated/markdown/aave-risk-management.md

 The Aave protocol is a popular liquidity protocol on Ethereum.
 It allows users to supply and borrow crypto assets on Ethereum.
-Active borrowers who are willing to pay interest have access to pools of crypto assets supplied by users who seek yield on their savings..
+Active borrowers who are willing to pay interest have access to pools of crypto assets supplied by users who seek yield on their savings.

 DeFi is all about liquidity; without it, the whole ecosystem would grind to a halt.
 And because of the way that different components in DeFi are interconnected, any risks in one area can quickly flow through the entire system.
 With the